Gordon-Magill/readme_generator/README.md

 ## Usage

 Run "node index" in the directory of the cloned repo.
 Answer prompts in the terminal as they are supplied.
+Generated README.md is located in the "output" folder.

 Video demonstration:
 https://www.youtube.com/watch?v=ce5kzYQ5tO8